2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 On average, comparative literature graduates from JMU take out $20,887 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $327, based on a 10-year repayment plan.

-With a ranking of #15, University of Memphis did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
-UofM is a very large public school located in the city of Memphis.
+University of Memphis ranked #15 on this year’s Most Popular Linguistics & Literature Bachelor’s Degree Schools list.
+UofM is a very large public school located in the large city of Memphis.

 Of the 56 students majoring in comparative literature at UofM, 36% are male and 64% are female.

-Ohio State University - Main Campus landed the #16 spot in the 2023 rankings for the most popular bachelor’s degree linguistics and comparative literature programs.
-Located in the large city of Columbus, Ohio State is a public school with a very large student population.
+Ohio State University - Main Campus did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
+It came in at #16 on the list.
+Located in the city of Columbus, Ohio State is a public school with a fairly large student population.

 Of the 52 students majoring in comparative literature at Ohio State, 42% are male and 58% are female.